Elf Princess Rane

 I thought this OVA might be marketing material for a longer manga, as was the case with Dragon Half, but no… this is a standalone story.
 This all Elf Princess Rane has to show for itself.
 Akitarou Daichi is such a phenomenal director, but I have no clue what in the world motivated him to create this inane abomination of a show.

 4 episodes (30 minutes), 3 episodes (45 minutes)

 Titles with numbers at the start of them are an odd breed and I always suspect them of trying to cheat their way to the top of any alphabetically sorted lists.
 This might not be one of those lists, but I still feel that 3×3 Eyes is one of the top picks of today.

-It’s a dark, urban fantasy about a Japanese teenager who receives a letter from his now-dead father, charging him with the care of a Tibetan girl called Pai, who he claims is a Demon looking to become human.
+It’s a dark, urban fantasy about a Japanese teenager who receives a letter from his now-dead father.
+This letter charges him with the care of a Tibetan girl called Pai, who he claims is a Demon looking to become human.
 When this boy, Yakumo, ends up dead shortly after, Pai uses her magic to make him an immortal being like herself.
 The two of them are now bound together; if Pai dies, so does Yakumo, but if she becomes Human, then so will he.

-Pai is an adorable character and the rest of the cast is plenty interesting as well, with a storyline that is very dramatic and sees them taking on horrible monsters and twisted cults.
-Its drab visuals that try to mimic the work of Katsuhiro Otomo are a letdown, but 3×3 Eyes definitely gets the body horror right and has some intense scenes.
+Pai is an adorable character and the rest of the cast is plenty interesting as well, with a storyline that is very dramatic.
+Its drab visuals that tries to mimic the work of Katsuhiro Otomo are a letdown, but 3×3 Eyes definitely gets the body horror right.
 I was also fond of some of the clashing imagery, like a monster being torn to shreds by bullets fired by a confused Pai who struggles to keep an oversized gun in control.

 24 episodes (3 minutes)